sphinx-labs/sphinx/specs/sphinx-module-proxy.md

 1. The Gnosis Safe owners sign a Merkle root off-chain with a meta transaction.
 2. The executor calls the `approve` function on the Gnosis Safe's `SphinxModuleProxy`.
 This verifies that a sufficient number of Gnosis Safe owners have signed the Merkle root, and sets the Merkle root as "active".
 3. The executor calls the `execute` function on the Gnosis Safe's `SphinxModuleProxy`.
 The `SphinxModuleProxy` routes the user's transactions through the Gnosis Safe.
-This step may involve multiple transactions for large deployments.
+This step may involve multiple transactions for larger deployments.

 Since a Merkle root can contain deployments across an arbitrary number of chains, this process will occur on every chain that the owners approved in the first step.
-There can only be one active Merkle root (i.e. active deployment) in a `SphinxModuleProxy` at a time.
+There can only be one active Merkle root (i.e. active deployment) in a `SphinxModuleProxy` contract at a time.

 **It's impossible for the executor to submit anything that the Gnosis Safe owners have not explicitly approved.**